Screen Addiction; how a Gen Alpha Baby Is Into Screens All the Time?

 I know you didn’t mean to harm me.

-I know you were tired, busy, pressured, and doing your best.
+I know you are tired, busy, pressured, and doing your best.

 But love alone was not enough.